 Andrew G. Klein is an associate professor at Western Washington University (WWU), having joined in 2014 with a joint appointment to the department of Engineering and Design (Electrical Engineering Program) and the graduate faculty of Computer Science.
 He received the B.S. degree in electrical engineering from Cornell University, and the M.S. degree in electrical engineering and computer sciences from the University of California, Berkeley.
 He then worked for awhile at several Silicon Valley startup companies before returning to Cornell to pursue a Ph.D. in electrical and computer engineering in 2006.
 Prior to his arrival at WWU, he worked as a postdoctoral researcher at Supélec/LSS near Paris, France, and was an assistant professor at Worcester Polytechnic Institute.

 Andrea Frost is a graduate student in the Computer Science department, and works as a Data Science & Analytics Engineer at Ionic Security.
 She is currently studying supervised and unsupervised machine-learning-based approaches of classifying paper texture.
 In addition, she is an active member of the community, volunteering with programs such as the WWU Association for Women in Computing, the Creators & Innovators Club for Girls, and Whatcom Hospice.
 In her spare time she loves to travel and hike with her dog and significant other in the mountains.
 Andrea has been to all 50 United States and more than 20 countries overseas.

 Kirsten Basinet has a B.S. in electrical engineering, and is now a graduate student pursuing M.S. in the Computer Science.
 She is currently investigating how game-playing can be used in the classroom to improve engineering education.
 In her free time, she enjoys being involved with college radio and working on a NIST time-receiving Arduino shield.

-Mitch Overdick is a junior in the Electrical Engineering program and is pursuing a minor in Mathematics.
+Mitch Overdick is a senior in the Electrical Engineering program and is pursuing a minor in Mathematics.
 Since summer 2015, he has been working as an NSF-funded research assistant to study and implement a timestamp-free synchronization algorithm.
 In his spare time, Mitchell enjoys hanging with out with Joe, working on cars, listening to music, and learning to play the drums.